Fishing limits

 Common Thresher Sharks have:

-• grey to silver/purple on dorsal side
+• grey to silver or purple dorsal side

 • a white underside